George K. James

 George Kepford "Lefty" James (April 12, 1905 – January 9, 1994) was an American football and baseball coach.
 He served as the head football coach at Cornell University from 1947 to 1960.
-Four of his teams won unofficial Ivy League titles and he ran Cornell's physical training program during the World War II.
+Four of his teams won unofficial Ivy League titles and he ran Cornell's physical training program during World War II.

 Early life

 James was the son of Charles H. James and his spouse, Bertie.
 The James lived in the Lower Allen Township, Pennsylvania during Lefty's childhood.
 Charles and the older children worked as laborers in town's woolen mills, the year after Lefty graduated from Bucknell College in 1929.
 He attended secondary school at Bellefonte Academy.

 Athletics

 James was a three-year varsity football player at Bucknell University, graduating in 1930.
 During his first season in 1927, Bucknell's football team went 6–3–1.
 It was also the first team coached by Cornell's future head coach, Carl Snavely, who later employed James.
 James was also a Bucknell Bison baseball player, captaining the Diamondmen in his senior year.